 Wood

 Wood is a natural material that has been used for thousands of years, and it provides an organic beauty that is hard to match.
-Since it’s available in many different types, textures and colors, it will be easy to pair up with your home’s style.
-Depending on the type of wood, you can also get away with minimal cost.
+Since it’s available in many different types, textures, and colors, it will be easy to pair up with your home’s style.
+Depending on the type of wood, you can also get away with minimal cost when constructing a patio cover.

 Aluminum